How to Cheat in the Leaving Certificate: Critical reception

 Writing for Variety, critic Emanuel Levy praised the film's "droll humor that is occasionally laced with irony", as well as Jones's "technical panache."
 He added, "Once the premise has been set and central characters established, the film becomes less funny and more suspenseful regarding the final outcome of the scandalous act.
 Compensating for the plot’s narrow focus are the helmer’s bold visual style and the intermittently witty voiceover narration."
 An Phoblacht called the film "an irreverent and rebellious diatribe against the Irish education system."

 Controversy

 A few weeks before the film went on general release in Ireland, the Junior Minister for Education, Willie O'Dea, condemned the film, leading to widespread coverage in newspapers, television, and radio.
 Anxiety was partly due to the timing of the film's release, which occurred a few months before the annual summer exams.
 Other projects by Graham Jones, such as Fudge 44, have also caused controversy.

 Music

-"I Hear You Breathing In", from Eleanor McEvoy's debut album, Eleanor McEvoy, and "Parachute" by Something Happens are some of the tracks featured in the film.
+"I Hear You Breathing In", from Eleanor McEvoy's debut album, Eleanor McEvoy, and "Parachute" by Something Happens are two of the tracks featured in the film.